10 of the Best Places to Visit in Washington While on Assignment

 4. Spokane

 The second largest city in the state is about 300 miles east of Seattle, and it won’t take you long to see why this thriving city is one of the best places to visit in Washington State.
 Mount Spokane is known for fantastic hiking in the summer and skiing and snowshoeing in the winter.
-Go climbing, horseback riding, or hiking in Riverside State Park, and take in the beautiful Eastern Washington nature of the Finch Arboretum.
+Go climbing, horseback riding, mountain biking, or hiking in Riverside State Park, and take in the beautiful Eastern Washington nature of the Finch Arboretum.
 Take a walk through Riverfront Park to see the Spokane Falls and ride the historic Looff Carousel.
 Spokane also boasts a thriving brewery and restaurant scene and unique shopping experiences.

 5. Columbia River Gorge at George, WA